 If you are staying out of town, check if the hotel offers a shuttle service so you can get to and from the city as taxis can get expensive.

-You can book my favorite Marrakech hotels below, something for every budget and taste.
+You can book my favorite Marrakech riads & hotels below, something for every budget and taste:

-Do you have any other questions for your Marrakech holidays?
+Do you have any other questions for your visit to Marrakech?
 Let me know in the comments and I will update the post.